rpicard/explore-flask/source/storing.rst

 .. warning::

    Don't forget to put a plan in place to back up your data.
-The details of that plan are outside the scope of this book, but you should always have your datbase backed up in a secure and robust way.
+The details of that plan are outside the scope of this book, but you should always have your database backed up in a secure and robust way.

 .. note::